 · An index that tracks international company stocks

-Sales commission: Regardless of the type of mutual fund in which you choose to invest, avoid paying a sales commission (or “load”).
-If you purchase mutual fund shares through a securities broker, you probably will have to pay a sales commission, but many other mutual funds are sold directly by the company that manages them and do not charge a sales commission.
+Regardless of the type of mutual fund in which you choose to invest, avoid paying a sales commission (or “load”).
+If you purchase mutual fund shares through a securities broker, you probably will need to pay a sales commission, but many other mutual funds are sold directly by the company that manages them and do not charge a sales commission.
 Since a number of studies have concluded that no-load funds perform just as well, on average, as funds that charge a load, investors generally would be wise to favor no-load funds.
 However, be aware that some so-called no-load mutual funds may charge a fee equal to several percent of the assets that investors withdraw from the fund, if the shares are redeemed within a few years of the date they are purchased.

 EFTs have provided opportunities to lower expenses, diversify portfolios more, and provide better returns with less risk.

 ETFs are index funds that, like stocks, trade throughout the day, instead of being priced once daily like mutual funds.
 They’re flexible, low-cost, tax-efficient investing vehicles . . . .